BIAOXYZ/Sem4/README.md

 # Sem4
 ##### Anything that can be uploaded
+Material
+* Dbs Slides
-* Dbs Slides and Steps to Install Masm inside Material folder
+* Steps for Masm
+* Steps for Oracle Dbs